qwazwsx/Advanced-SonicPad/README.md

 Once PhoenixSuit has popped up, click "Yes" to the prompt.
 Again, if there is no popup, try restarting both the Sonic Pad and the software.

-***Warning: Once you flash the new firmware-- turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
-Do not use the power button on the side of the Sonic Pad.***
+***Warning: Once you flash the new firmware-- turning the power off without gracefully shutting down the Sonic Pad first can corrupt the filesystem.
+Do not use the power button on the side of the Sonic Pad without first gracefully shutting down***

 If you ever need to go back to stock software,  you can [download the Creality firmware here](https://www.creality.com/pages/download-creality-sonic-pad).